meteor-useraccounts/core/README.md

 <a name="templates"/>
 ### Templates

-There is **only one template** which is used to reactively draw appropriate sign in, sign up, forgot password, reset password, change password, and enrol account forms!
+There is **only one template** which is used to reactively draw appropriate sign in, sign up, forgot password, reset password, change password, and enroll account forms!

 It is `atForm` and can be used anywhere you wish like this: